What does it mean to major in art?

 Erin Napier (BFA art, emphasis in graphic design ’07)

-Erin Napier, a transfer student from Jones County Junior College, started her own highly successful wedding stationary business, Luxury Luxe, which was launched to success through social media and later became featured in many top magazines.
+Erin Napier, a transfer student from Jones County Junior College, started a highly successful wedding stationary business, Luxury Luxe, which was launched to success through social media and later became featured in many top magazines.
 In this video she discusses the jumping off point of creating her own business.

 And, her star continued to rise.
 Napier’s creativity got the attention of a HGTV producer, resulting in the hit show Home Town with her husband Ben.
 On the program, Erin and Ben help residents of Laurel find and renovate homes.
 In 2016 they also opened the doors of Laurel Mercantile Co. in partnership with family and friends.

 “Small towns are restored by regular people who embrace their story,” Napier said at the 2017 Mississippi Economic Council annual meeting.
 “Every town has a story, and Mississippians are really good at telling stories.
 We are a storytelling people.”

 Virginia Chavis, Professor of Art, said Napier is an engaged alumna who visits art classes each spring as a guest speaker.
 “She is motivated, creative, and ahead of the curve in her ideas.
 While she talks about her successes, more importantly, she describes the path she took to get her where she is today.
 She explains to students the difficult decision she made in the beginning of her career to let go of her reliable paycheck in order to pursue her creative ambitions.
 In order to be successful in the creative world, one must be willing to put in long, hard hours.
 Erin is not afraid of getting her hands dirty or staying up late to get the job done.”